OpenZeppelin/solidity-ast/README.md

 ## Solidity Versioning

-The package at the moment was built for Solidity 0.6.8, so the types may not be accurate for other Solidity versions.
+The types are currently accurate and tested for Solidity >=0.6.8, but you can very likely use them safely for any version since 0.6.0.
+For simple traversals they will probably work well for 0.5.0 and up as well.

-The plan is to provide the types for every version and additionally an adapter that can be used to consume ASTs with a stable interface regardless of the Solidity version that produced them.
+The versioning story will be gradually improved upon and the ultimate goal is to be able to manipulate and traverse the AST in a uniform way that is as agnostic to the Solidity version as possible.

 ## Utilities